ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning

 \subsection{Skill Policies}

 A skill policy $\pi_i$ controls the system for the duration of the skill until the termination condition is satisfied.
 We train $\pi_i$ using episodic RL.
 The RL reset distribution is the distribution of final states following motion planner execution to reach an initiation pose (Sec.~\ref{sec:alg:init-cond}).
 The 0-1 reward function $r_i(s):=[s\in\mathcal{T}_i]$ is determined by the ground-truth termination condition $\mathcal{T}_i$ (Sec.~\ref{sec:alg:term-cond}).

 Although skill learning can be modeled as a standard RL task, the sparse termination condition reward presents exploration challenges, which can even lead to complete learning failure~\citep{Stadie2015IncentivizingEI, Tang2017ExplorationAS, Ecoffet2021FirstRT,zhou2024spire}.
 In light of this, we adopt a residual RL regime~\citep{Johannink2018ResidualRL, Silver2018ResidualPL,zhou2024spire}, starting from a base policy and then fine-tuning it by training an RL agent that outputs differences to the base policy actions, named the residual policy.
 Specifically, let $\pi^\text{base}$ be the base policy and $\pi^{\text{res}}_{\theta_i}$ be the residual policy to learn.
 We structure our skill policy as: $\pi_{\theta_i}(o_t)=\pi^\text{base}_i(o_t)+\pi^{\text{res}}_{\theta_i}(o_t)$.
 We then train the residual policy with off-the-shelf reinforcement learning algorithms to maximize the regularized objective: $\mathcal{J}(\theta_i) = \Esubarg{\tau_{\text{skill}} \sim \pi_{\theta_i}}{T_i(s_t) - \alpha\cdot \|\pi^\text{Res}_{\theta_i}(o_t)\|^2}$.
 Here, $\alpha$ is a coefficient controlling the regularization strength, which constrains deviations between the base and the fine-tuned policy~\citep{zhou2024spire} by penalizing the squared L2 norm of the residual actions; $T_i$ is the termination condition for skill fine-tuning (c.f.
-Sec~\ref{sec:alg:term-cond}).
-We choose the skill policy in HSP (Sec.~\ref{sec:hsp}) as our base policy, which is a behavior-cloning agent trained from the dataset obtained with object-centric data generation. \caelan{Zihan - sort grouped references by year when in doubt}
+Sec.~\ref{sec:alg:term-cond}).
+We choose the skill policy in HSP (Sec.~\ref{sec:hsp}) as our base policy, which is a behavior-cloning agent trained from the dataset obtained with object-centric data generation.